 In the fall of 2019, just prior to the pandemic, Steve Turner had never heard of uShip.

-He was operating his antique radio restoration business out of a 3600sf warehouse in Toledo, Ohio, with upwards of 20,000 transactions on eBay under his belt since the 1990s.
+Before he knew about uShip, Steve was operating his antique radio restoration business out of a 3600sf warehouse in Toledo, Ohio, with upwards of 20,000 transactions on eBay under his belt since the 1990s.